South Carolina Workers Compensation Attorney

 - How can I obtain compensation for a workplace injury?

 - How can a South Carolina workers’ compensation attorney help me?

 What are My Rights after a Work Injury?

 Workers who are hurt on-the-job have a right to pursue a workers’ compensation claim.
 Benefits may include payments for all medical bills incurred due to the workplace injury or illness — and should also include lost wages when the injured employee is unable to perform the job they’ve been hired to do.

 If injuries sustained at work are serious enough to impact the employee’s ongoing ability to earn a living, the workers’ compensation benefits may also include temporary or permanent disability benefits.
 These benefits can be paid for total or partial disabilities and will make up for a loss in income due to injuries.
 Additional benefits may also be paid for a shortfall in income when earnings have been reduced due to physical limitations (shorter hours or a shift in position to a ‘desk job’) as a result of workplace injuries.

 How Can I Obtain Compensation for a Workplace Injury?

 Workers typically cannot sue employers to obtain benefits after a work injury and instead must pursue their remedies through the workers’ compensation system.
 An injured worker should be entitled to make a workers’ compensation claim for any injuries or illness which has occurred as a direct result of work duties; whether on-site or out ‘in the field’ performing assigned tasks.

 It is important to report a work injury in a timely manner and to take swift action if benefits are denied by a workers’ compensation insurer.
-Your local South Carolina workers’ compensation attorney at Auger & Auger can provide assistance to those who need help navigating the workers’ compensation system to obtain essential benefits.
+Your local South Carolina workers’ compensation attorney at Auger & Auger Accident and Injury Lawyers can provide assistance to those who need help navigating the workers’ compensation system to obtain essential benefits.

 How Can a South Carolina Workers’ Compensation Attorney Help Me?